Reginald D. Hunter: Edinburgh Fringe 2024 incident

 In August 2024, during the Gaza war, Hunter made a joke referencing a Channel 5 documentary about domestic abuse, telling the audience: "When I saw that, I thought, my God, it’s like being married to Israel."
 During the performance, a British-Israeli couple in the front row objected to the joke, telling Hunter it was "not funny", after which they were booed by fellow audience members, some of whom shouted, "You're not welcome".
 The couple then left.

 After his performance, Hunter referenced a review of one of his shows in The Jewish Chronicle which was behind a paywall, saying, "Typical fucking Jews, they won’t tell you anything unless you subscribe.
 It's just a joke".
-Campaign Against Antisemitism criticised the joke, and mentioned previous jokes that Hunter had made about the Holocaust.
+Campaign Against Antisemitism (CAA) criticised the joke, and mentioned previous jokes that Hunter had made about the Holocaust.
 The East Renfrewshire Culture and Leisure organisation said it had cancelled a planned show at the Eastwood Theatre in Giffnock because of "a commitment to our community, and to our values of diversity and inclusion".

 Police Scotland concluded that "no crime was established."
 Hunter commented after the event that he is "staunchly anti-war and anti-bully", saying that "as a comedian, I do push boundaries in creating humour".
 British comedy news website Chortle later named the couple as Mark Lewis, a lawyer who came to prominence representing the victims of newspaper phone hacking, and Mandy Blumenthal, the national director of Likud-Herut UK.
-Lewis is a longstanding patron of Campaign Against Antisemitism.

-Prosecution and warrant
+Blumenthal was a founder of, and "leading figure" in the CAA, sitting on its committee, and Lewis is a longstanding patron.

+Legal proceedings

-The Campaign Against Antisemitism brought a private prosecution against Hunter alleging three offences under section 127 of the Communications Act 2003, relating to posts he allegedly published on X in September 2024.
-Hunter failed to appear at the initial hearing at Westminster Magistrates Court on 30 May 2025, and a warrant was issued by the court requiring him to attend at a future date.
+The CAA brought a private prosecution against Hunter alleging three offences under section 127 of the Communications Act 2003, relating to posts he allegedly published on X in September 2024.
+Hunter failed to appear at the initial hearing at Westminster Magistrates Court on 30 May 2025, and a summons was issued by the court requiring him to attend at a future date.

+On 23 December 2025, District Judge Michael Snow overturned the summons and dismissed the case against Hunter.
+Snow stated that the CAA had misled the court in their application, falsely leading him to believe Hunter's messages were anti-Semitic, and had failed to comply with disclosure obligations, describing the actions of the CAA as "abusive" and an attempt to have Hunter "cancelled".
+He further stated: "[...] my view of the conduct of the CAA is consistent with them as an organisation which is not “playing it straight” but is seeking to use the criminal justice system, in this case, for improper reasons."